 In Objective Caml, compilation units are special cases of structures and signatures, and the relationship between the units can be explained easily in terms of the module system.
-A compilation unit a comprises two files:
+A compilation unit A comprises two files:

-- the implementation file a.ml, which contains a sequence of definitions, analogous to the inside of a struct...end construct; - the interface file a.mli, which contains a sequence of specifications, analogous to the inside of a sig...end construct.
+- the implementation file A.ml, which contains a sequence of definitions, analogous to the inside of a struct...end construct; - the interface file A.mli, which contains a sequence of specifications, analogous to the inside of a sig...end construct.

-Both files define a structure named A (same name as the base name a of the two files, with the first letter capitalized), as if the following definition was entered at top-level:
+Both files define a structure named A as if the following definition was entered at top-level:

 '''

-module A: sig ( contents of file a.mli ) end = struct ( contents of file a.ml ) end;
+module A: sig ( contents of file A.mli ) end

+= struct ( contents of file A.ml ) end;;

 '''

 The files defining the compilation units can be compiled separately using the ocamlc -c command (the -c option means "compile only, do not try to link"); this produces compiled interface files (with extension .cmi) and compiled object code files (with extension .cmo).
 When all units have been compiled, their .cmo files are linked together using the ocaml command.
-For instance, the following commands compile and link a program composed of two compilation units aux and main:
+For instance, the following commands compile and link a program composed of two compilation units Aux and Main:

-'''

-$ ocamlc -c aux.mli # produces aux.cmi
+\$ ocamlc -c Aux.mli # produces aux.cmi

-$ ocamlc -c aux.ml # produces aux.cmo
+\$ ocamlc -c Aux.ml # produces aux.cmo

-$ ocamlc -c main.mli # produces main.cmi
+\$ ocamlc -c Main.mli # produces main.cmi

-$ ocamlc -c main.ml # produces main.cmo
+\$ ocamlc -c Main.ml # produces main.cmo

-$ ocamlc -o theprogram aux.cmo main.cmo
+\$ ocamlc -0 theprogram Aux .cmo Main.cmo

-'''